SeanJBennett/Solar/README.md

 ## Usage <a name="usage"></a>
 Below I am going to demonstrate how a normal run of this program would go.
 First you run Solar.py, and then run submissionFile.py.
-At this point in our system you'll have to check in on your jobs in the Supercomputer's queue and when you see they are all done, run compilationFile.py.
+At this point in our system you'll have to check in on your jobs in the Supercomputer's queue and when you see they are all done, run compilationFile.py!

-The compilationFile does take a bit to fully do its job so if it starts to seem like its idleing on you, it's working.
-After all is said and done a new command line should pop up and that indicated that compilationFile.py has finished and all of the data will be in the necessary directories.
+The compilationFile does take a bit of time to fully do its job so if it starts to seem like its idling on you, it's working!
+After all is said and done a new, blank command line should pop up and that indicates that compilationFile.py has finished and all of the data will be in the necessary directories!

 ![Screenshot from 2019-07-18 13-15-40](https://user-images.githubusercontent.com/51754047/61478739-2e48fa80-a960-11e9-8fc7-8dc7963a16be.png)